 - Easy for visitors to find the donate button (preferably large and at the top of the page).

+Contact people who have already made a gift.You’re leaving money on the table if you’re only contacting those that haven’t given yet.
+The people who already made an investment in your organization this year have demonstrated they are interested in your mission!
+Don’t ignore this pool of possible repeat givers.
+Speaking of the past, another really important point to consider is what worked well in your previous year-end communications.
 Pull records on the last three years’ appeals and compare them to the results.
 Did one outperform the others?
 Build on that.
 Also look at drop dates compared to response—all of this data will tell you how and when your donor base likes to be communicated with.

-While we know December is exhausting, don’t use January for an organizational nap!
+Remember to follow up!While we know December is exhausting, don’t use January for an organizational nap!
 Send impact statements, testimonials, or thank-you postcards.
 And don’t forget to involve your board and staff in this process.
 Was this the year you raised the most money?
 Report it, and tell them what you are going to do with the dollars!

 This helpful article was contributed by Victoria Dietz, Vice President of The Curtis Group.
 Thank you for these informative insights into year-end fundraising!
 About The Curtis Group Since 1989, The Curtis Group has helped nearly 200 nonprofits across the mid-Atlantic—conducting over 150 planning studies and raising hundreds of millions of dollars.
 This firm of consultants to nonprofits is based in Virginia Beach, Virginia.
 The Curtis Group is a member of The Giving Institute, the nation’s research and thought leader on philanthropy, and president Keith Curtis is immediate past chair of Giving USA Foundation.
 Learn more at www.curtisgroupconsultants.com.